Peter Harding (RAF officer, born 1933): RAF career

 Harding became Air Officer Commanding No.11 Group on 7 January 1981, and Vice-Chief of the Air Staff with the acting rank of air marshal on 28 August 1982.
 He was advanced to Knight Commander of the Order of the Bath in the 1983 New Year Honours.
 Promoted to air chief marshal on 1 January 1985, he became Vice Chief of the Defence Staff early that year.
 Appointed Air Officer Commanding Strike Command on 29 August 1985, he was advanced to Knight Grand Cross of the Order of the Bath in the 1988 New Year Honours.
 He was made Air Aide-de-Camp to The Queen on 14 November 1988 and became Chief of the Air Staff on the same day.
 As Chief of the Air Staff he advised the British Government on the deployment of air power during the Gulf War.

-Promoted to Marshal of the Royal Air Force on 6 November 1992, Harding became Chief of Defence Staff on 31 December 1992 but he resigned in March 1994 after it was revealed by Max Clifford and the News of the World that, aged 58, he had had an affair with the 32-year-old Bienvenida Pérez, the Spanish wife of Conservative MP Antony Buck.
+Promoted to Marshal of the Royal Air Force on 6 November 1992, Harding became Chief of the Defence Staff on 31 December 1992 but he resigned in March 1994 after it was revealed by Max Clifford and the News of the World that, aged 58, he had had an affair with the 32-year-old Bienvenida Pérez, the Spanish wife of Conservative MP Antony Buck.

 In addition to security concerns, and although Harding was a serving officer rather than a politician, the story was embarrassing to the government as it coincided with a string of "Back to Basics" scandals.
 Unlike other Marshals of the Royal Air Force who only relinquished their appointments, Harding resigned his commission on 14 June 1994 and consequently ceased to be listed in the Air Force List; however, he was subsequently returned to the list.